George Forbes (New Zealand politician): First Forbes government

 Later in the year Forbes represented New Zealand in London at the 1930 Imperial Conference and, along with fellow Dominion Prime Ministers, dealt with legislative and economic matters affecting Britain and its Dominion countries.
 Forbes led a strong team and reports of his performance in Britain were positive.
 Stamfordham wrote to Bledisloe shortly after, telling him, "I should say that among all the Dominion Prime Ministers of the 1930 Imperial Conference, Forbes will be remembered with feelings of appreciation and respect."
 Carl Berendsen, who had joined the Prime Minister's Department in 1926 as Imperial Affairs Officer and who later became head of that Department and an Ambassador, accompanied Forbes to the London conference and in Berendsen's view, "He never pretended to be anything but transparently honest and sincere and he got through the conference with credit.
 In the countryside and the provincial cities as well as the capital he was well liked."

 While in London, Forbes met with former New Zealand Liberal politician and old acquaintance, William Pember Reeves, a continuing advocate for Forbes' economic actions of the early 1930s.
+On 18 November 1930 Forbes had made a record-distance first telephone call between the United Kingdom and New Zealand, and then made the second call to his children at Cheviot.
+This call followed shortly after another pioneering communication, with Forbes participating a few months earlier in the first New Zealand produced film featuring people talking on screen.

 On his final day in the UK, in December 1930, Forbes called on Prime Minister Ramsay MacDonald, met with the Deputy-Governor of the Bank of England and then left to visit WWI battlefields in France and Belgium with Major General Sir Fabian Ware, noted founder of the Imperial War Graves Commission, laying wreaths at memorials for fallen New Zealand soldiers.

-Before departing London for New Zealand, on 18 November 1930 Forbes had made a record-distance first telephone call between the United Kingdom and New Zealand, and then made the second call to his children at Cheviot.
-This call followed shortly after another pioneering communication, with Forbes participating a few months earlier in the first New Zealand produced film featuring people talking on screen.
+Forbes was made a Privy Counsellor while in London in 1930 and he had an honorary Doctor of Laws (LL.D.) conferred on him by the University of Edinburgh and by the Queen's University of Belfast.
+He was also granted the Honorary Freedom of the City of London and the Honorary Freedom of the City of Edinburgh.

 The Forbes government began to show signs of instability when the Labour Party indicated their impending withdrawal of confidence for United while Forbes was travelling home from the 1930 Imperial Conference.
 Labour expressed dissatisfaction with a number of the government's intended economic measures.
 Forbes intended them to reduce the government deficit and to stimulate the economy, but Labour claimed that they unnecessarily harmed the interests of poorer citizens.

-Within days of arriving home from the 1930 Imperial Conference, Forbes publicly stated, “As long as I am Prime Minister of this Dominion, no payment will be made unless work is given for it.”
-Forbes became the last New Zealand Prime Minister to make a statement to this effect regarding unemployment payments.
-In Britain he had witnessed first-hand what he considered the dire effect of the “dole”.
-While the growing loss of jobs was a serious concern in New Zealand by 1931, despite the appearance of Forbes’ statement to those writing about the period and man in later years, he was not opposed at the time by the Labour or Reform parties, neither of whom supported “dole” payments to the unemployed without work.
+Within days of arriving home from the 1930 Imperial Conference, Forbes publicly stated, "As long as I am Prime Minister of this Dominion, no payment will be made unless work is given for it."
+In Britain he had witnessed first-hand what he considered the "pernicious effect" of the "dole".
+Forbes became the last New Zealand prime minister to make a statement to this effect regarding unemployment payments.